How The Weather Company tracks storms like Hurricane Florence using predictive modeling

 In a pilot in Rio de Janeiro, Deep Thunder predicted floods and anticipated where storms might trigger mudslides.
 And in the U.S., it enabled a utility company to pinpoint where storms were likely to bring down power lines.

 It’s capable of even greater precision, Belanger explained.
 Using historical weather data, it can create probability distributions by modeling synthetic storms (think a computer-generated tropical cyclone.)
-And later this year, it’ll be used to issue probabilistic snowfall reports seven days in advance.
+Later this year, it’ll be used to issue probabilistic snowfall reports seven days in advance.

-Another tool in The Weather Company’s arsenal are forecast runs from government agencies like the National Weather Service, which are typically released 10-15 days in advance of shifting weather patterns.
+Another tool in The Weather Company’s arsenal is forecast runs from government agencies like the National Weather Service, which are typically released 10-15 days in advance of shifting weather patterns.
 They’re ingested and run through adaptive regression models — statistical models that automatically plot interactions between variables — that apply weight and bias corrections for any given target location.

 “It’s a really scalable system,” Belanger said.
 “The calibration information is continually updated … We’re able to distribute temperature and precipitation forecasts for anywhere in the globe.”

-So how’s The Weather Data use that backend to track high-profile storms like Florence?
+So how does The Weather Data use that backend to track high-profile storms like Florence?
 While it defers to the National Weather Service on forecasted storm impacts — going so far as to impose what Belanger calls “guardrails and adjustments” that ensure its messaging remains in alignment — its consumer team employs analytics to identify the best times to issue alerts.

 “They look at the times of day when consumers are most actively engaging our content,” Belanger said, “and make sure to keep people informed of rainfall and flood threats.
 It’s an important way we deliver messages and communications to people who are the most vulnerable.”